zilishen/documentation/content/includes/nms/look-up-version.md

-To see which version of an NGINX Management Suite module is installed, run the following commands:
+To see which version of an NGINX Instance Manager module is installed, run the following commands:

 {{<tabs>}}